ovargas27/rack-showme/README.markdown

 	gem "rack-showme"
 ```

+Maybe you want to use it only for some enviroments.

-Then add the following lines to your application.rb file
+Then add the following lines to your enviroment file e.g. `config/environments/development.rb`

 ```ruby
   require "rack/showme